Chef Mitchell preparing Colorful Cereal Cheesecake Tacos

 Instructions

-In a large bowl, beat the softened cream cheese with a mixer until smooth.
-Gradually add powdered sugar and vanilla extract, mixing until well combined.
+In a large bowl, beat the softened cream cheese until smooth.
+Gradually add powdered sugar and vanilla extract, mixing until fully incorporated.
+Fold in the whipped cream gently.

-Once the taco shells are set, remove them from the molds and fill each with the cheesecake mixture.
+Once the cereal shells are cool, carefully remove them from the molds.
+Spoon the cheesecake filling generously into each shell.

-Chill the tacos in the fridge for at least 15 minutes before serving for a refreshing treat.
+Place the filled tacos in the refrigerator for at least 30 minutes to set before serving.

 Recipe Notes & Tips